 Later that day, Max went to pick up a grenade he thought had fallen out of his jacket.
 Unknown to Max, the pin had fallen out.
 The explosion resulted in Max losing both his legs and his right forearm.

 Max went on to recover and was discharged in 1968 at the rank of captain.
-For Actions during his service, Max was awarded the Silver Star, the Bronze Star with “V” Device, the Soldier’s Medal and the Purple Heart.
+For Actions during his service, Max was awarded the Silver Star, the Bronze Star with “V” Device and the Soldier’s Medal.
 After leaving the Army, Max began a successful political career, where he held many notable positions including secretary of state of Georgia, U.S. senator and administrator of the Veterans Administration.
 Max has spent much of his life advocating for Veteran causes in both his private and public life.

 Nominate a Veteran for #VeteranOfTheDay